Abdalla4AI/Master-ML_DL_GAI_2025/README.md

 |[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://githubtocolab.com/Abdalla4AI/Master-ML_DL_GAI_2025/blob/main/Colab/05_support_vector_machines.ipynb)|  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://githubtocolab.com/Abdalla4AI/Master-ML_DL_GAI_2025/blob/main/Colab/Jupyter_notebook_how_to_write_markdown.ipynb)|

-# Chapter 6.
-Decision Trees
+# Chapter 6: Decision Trees:

 In this Chapter, we will start by discussing how to train, validate, and make predictions with decision trees.
 Then we will go through the CART training algorithm used by `Scikit-Learn`, we will discuss how to regularize trees and use them in regression tasks.
 Finally, we will discuss some of the limitations of decision trees.